 Launched in 2018, this program offers graduate and undergraduate students the chance to engage in hands-on work bridging research, policy, and practice through a two-generation framework.

-Nora is a first year masters student in the Cornell Institute of Public Affairs, focusing in government, politics, and policy.
-Previously working in public schools has inspired her to research and develop poverty and education policy solutions.
+Cindy is a second-year graduate student in the Cornell Institute of Public Affairs, focusing in social policy.
+Her background in higher education and human resources has inspired her to research and develop policy solutions that cut through sectors and maintain the critical element of civic engagement.

 Cornell Institute for Public Affairs